JustRE Research

 Timeframe:

-Through evidence-based insights and a strengthened knowledge base, the project contributes to making renewable energy projects more socially just, locally supported, and climate-effective.
+Comprehensive reports analysing the impact of social opposition and detailing the ecosystem of social performance. nd a strengthened knowledge base, the project contributes to making renewable energy projects more socially just, locally supported, and climate-effective.

 Related News